 Recent Jalen Hurts film studies won't evoke confidence in the Eagles QB

-The Eagles invested heavily into their franchise quarterback financially.
+The Eagles invested heavily in their franchise quarterback financially.
 The jury is still deliberating about what the returns have been.

 Jalen Hurts, Philadelphia Eagles